jzhzh/blog/source/_posts/netlify.md

 ## Set your site url here.
 For example, if you use GitHub Page, set url as 'https://username.github.io/project'
 url: https://your_domain.com
 ```

+### Hexo + GitHub Pages

+Because Netlify uses the build command `hexo generate`, we cannot use `hexo generate` and `hexo deploy` (which uses the deploy settings in `_config.yml`) to deploy the blog site on the repo whose name is `yourname.github.io`.
+That means Netlify is in conflict with `hexo deploy` on your local environment and also in conflict with the repo whose name is `yourname.github.io`.

+If you want to deploy the blog site on GitHub Pages, you just need to set the deploy settings in `_config.yml` as in the section **Configuration of Hexo**.
+And then run `hexo generate` and `hexo deploy` on your local environment.
+GitHub will automatically deploy the blog site with GitHub Actions (although in actions workflow it say that it builds with Jekyll, it actually build with Hexo).
+You **don't** need to `git init` local blog folder and connect to the GitHub repo because `hexo deploy` will only use the deploy settings in `_config.yml` and help you to push and deploy the blog site on GitHub.

 ## Conclusion